 - attend 12-step meetings regularly

-- attend a support group on a regular basis
+- visit a support group regularly

 - attend community events that are focused on sobriety and recovery

-- join an online sober community
+- join a sober online community

 - join secular recovery groups such as SOS